Hamilton is a small rural farming town with historic buildings throughout the town and set amongst the surrounding farmland.

 These days the town is a little quieter but still has the feel of a village in the 1800s with many of the town's few small shops dating back to convict times.

-Also of interest is the Old Schoolhouse, a huge two storey structure built by convict stonemasons in 1858.
+Of interest is the Old Schoolhouse, a huge two storey structure built by convict stonemasons in 1858.
 It was originally constructed so that the Headmaster lived in the room above the central staircase and the children, according to their sex, entered the school from different doors.

 Hamilton also has a small creative community of artists and craftspeople who run small shops and studios in the pretty Georgian cottages that line the main street.